BradNeuberg/cloudless/README.md

 export PYTHONPATH=$PYTHONPATH:/usr/local/caffe/python:./src
 ```

+Original raw TIFF imagery that will be fed into the annotation tool should go into data/planetlab/images while metadata added via annotation is in data/planetlab/metadata.
+Data that has been prepared by one of the data prep tools below are saved as LevelDB files into data/leveldb.
+Raw data is not provided due to copyright concerns; however, access to some processed annotation data is available.
+See the section "Trained Models and Archived Data" below for more details.

 Note: for any of the data preparation, training, or graphing Python scripts below you can add `--help` to see what command-line options are available to override defaults.

 To prepare data that has been labelled via the [annotation tool](src/annotate/README.md), first run the following from the root directory: